Skip to content

 Environment Variables

-No environment variables are used in this workflow.
+No environment variables are directly referenced in this workflow.
+All configuration is handled through the PostgreSQL credential.

 Data Flow